Fenixk/FenixBot/README.md

 ## What are the commands ?

-**Here are the commands Users can do : **
+Here are the commands Users can do :

 - `!status` : To have the current status of all battlegrounds.
 - `!jackpot` : To have the official jackpot schedule by Gameforge.
 - `!help` : To have the list of all available commands.
 - `!troll` : To have funny reply by the bot.

-**Here are the commands Administrators can do : **
+Here are the commands Administrators can do :

 - `!init #channel` : To change the channel where the Battleground notifications and Battleground status are sent.
 - `!notif on/off` : To enable or disabled battleground notifications on your server.
 Does not affect battleground status update.

-**Here are the commands Organizers can do : **
+Here are the commands Organizers can do :

 - `!pop bgName` :  To manually trigger Battleground notifications and Battleground status update for all servers.
 - `!cancel bgName` : To manually remove Battleground notifications for all servers.

+## What are the bot permissions ?

+Bot permissions are really minimal.
+It does not require any adminitration permissions.
+It will not view channels if you don't add it on it.

+[MANDATORY] :
+- Read Messages : Bot needs to read its own message to be able to update them.
+This permission is only working on channel where the bot is added.
+- Embed Links : Bot is using discord Embed message.
+This is a cool feature from discord that allow Bot to create fancy and beautiful messages.
+- Read Message History : Bot needs to read its own message to be able to update them.
+This permission is only working on channel where the bot is added.

+[OPTIONAL] :
+- Send Messages : When initializing, Bot needs to send the general status message.
+Then if notification are enabled, it will send notification messages.
+- Mention everyone, here and roles.

 ## How can I get it ?

-To get the bot, use this link : https://discord.com/api/oauth2/authorize?client_id=679747405285163039&permissions=215040&scope=bot
+- Use this link to add the bot to your server : https://discord.com/api/oauth2/authorize?client_id=679747405285163039&permissions=215040&scope=bot

-You will get redirected to Web Discord and you will be able to add discord in one of your server (You have to be Admin on this server).

-Once the bot is added, you have to configure the bot on one of your channel.
-This channel will be used by the bot to make announcement, to update general status, etc :
+- Once the bot is added, you will see it in the list member of your discord.
 - Add bot permissions to the channel (Read Messages, Send Messages, Embed Links, Read Message History, Mention everyone).
 - Use the command `!init #channel` (in a channel where the bot can read you).

-## Made by Fenix#0262, contact me if you have any issue.
+Made by Fenix#0262 contact me if you have any issue.